jackd248/clockwork-ai/README.md

 ### Reuse

-The storage component stores the received poems to json files, e.g. `var/storage/12/1245.json`.
+The fs component stores the received poems to json files, e.g. `var/storage/12/1245.json`.
 If the environment variable `CLOCKWORK_REUSE` is set to true, the algorithm randomly uses stored poems instead of calling the api to reuse them.

 The script also checks if an internet connection is available to call the api.
 If not so, the script will show a stored poem if available for some kind of offline usage.

+### Lock

+The file lock prevents the multiple execution of the python script, because this can result in display issues.

 ## Project log